How to train a climbing rose

 To get the best display out of a climbing rose, it's essential that it is trained while dormant, from November to March.

 Training a climbing rose can be daunting.
-Here, Jenny Barnes, head gardener at Upton Wold in the Cotswolds – known for its imaginative rose displays – shares her expert advice on training roses.
+Here, head gardener Jenny Barnes shares her expert advice on training roses.

 If you're feeling adventurous, take your rose training one step further by following Jenny's advice on creating rose sculptures.

 Strip leaves and deadhead

 Begin by stripping the leaves from the whole rose.
 Most rose pests and diseases are carried on the leaves, so by removing them, you’re organically removing the problem.
 Clearing the leaves means you get a better look at the existing structure of the rose enabling you to prune more accurately and also means you’re left with a crisp, clean structure once you’re finished.
 Snip off last year’s flowerheads back to the first true leaf.

 Here's more on deadheading

 Ruthlessly, cut out any dead, damaged or diseased wood, cutting back to a healthy, strong bud.
 Shorten all side shoots – I leave just two healthy buds per stem, this keeps the overall structure looking neat and tidy and prevents your finished shape looking woolly.
 Cut back any growth thinner than a knitting needle, this keeps the framework open and airy, helping to prevent mildew.

 Each shoot will have a natural direction of growth, based on this, bend, curve and entwine the stem until you’re happy.
 Bending a stem downwards will slow the sap, encouraging more flower production along the length.
 Roses are more flexible than you think, but go slowly and ease them into position.